AITYunivers/asl-help-v2/readme.md

 - Overhaul `Pointer` classes
   - Maybe change from `Make` to `Create`?
   - Allow children to be created from span-like `Pointer`s by accessing one specific index
+    - How the FUCK do we do this
 - Create common interfaces for interacting with game engines
   - Include a way to dump all available information
     - Create common interfaces for formatting this information